-Each year students complete a Free Application for Federal Student Aid (FAFSA).
+To determine eligibility for federal, state and institutional grants, scholarships, work-study and loan programs, students must complete a Free Application for Federal Student Aid (FAFSA).
 Priority awards are made to students whose applications are filed before May 1; late applications will be reviewed and awarded based on funds available after all on-time applicants are awarded.
-The FAFSA worksheet is available at high school guidance offices as well as the College's Student Aid Office.
-Students should file the FAFSA electronically at https://studentaid.gov/h/apply-for-aid/fafsa.
-If a student does not have internet available, please call the Student Aid Office at 207-974-4625 for assistance.
+Students should file the FAFSA electronically at www.studentaid.gov.
+If a student does not have internet access or experiences other difficulties completing the application, they can call the EMCC Financial Aid Office at 207-974-4625 for assistance.